wallacebrf/Synology-to-TrueNAS/README.md

 Now we need to transfer some files from Synology.
 Let's start with SQL databases from Synology.
 Some of my databases are hundreds of GB in size and to prevent timeout issues when importing .SQL files within PHPMyAdmin, I decided to import the .SQL files through the command line.
 If your files are small, importing through PHPMyAdmin should be fine.

 - export current databases on Synology.
 I am not detailing how to do this as there is no guarantee you have been using PHPMyAdmin on Synology.
-- copy files to SMB `\\<trueNAS_IP>\hosting`
+- copy files to SMB `\\<TrueNAS_IP>\hosting`
 - Log into TrueNAS SSH and change to the hosting directory. `cd /mnt/volmume1/hosting`
-- Copy the files from the hosting directory to where the SQL data is being saved. `cp home_temp.sql /mnt/volume1/hosting/sql/home_temp.sql` where `home_temp.sql`is the backup file exported from synology and `/mnt/volume1/hosting/sql/` is where my `mysql` container is saving data.
+- Copy the files from the hosting directory to where the SQL data is being saved. `cp home_temp.sql /mnt/volume1/hosting/sql/home_temp.sql` where `home_temp.sql`is the backup file exported from Synology and `/mnt/volume1/hosting/sql/` is where my `mysql` container is saving data.
 - go to apps, click on "web" app we created and select MySQL's shell
 - within MySQL's shell: `cd /var/lib/mysql`
 - log into sql. `mysql -u root -p` and enter password when asked
-- create database with same name as one exported from synology. `CREATE DATABASE home_temp;`
+- create database with same name as one exported from Synology. `CREATE DATABASE home_temp;`
 - we now need to tell MySQL to use the new database to ensure our import goes into it correctly: `use home_temp;`
 - import sql file. `source home_temp.sql`
 - you can now delete the .SQL files in the `/mnt/volmume1/hosting` and `/mnt/volume1/hosting/sql` we copied over from Synology.

-we need to copy any web hosted files from the synology and place those files in the `/mnt/volmume1/hosting/web`
+we need to copy any web hosted files from the Synology and place those files in the `/mnt/volmume1/hosting/web`

 Your web services should now be working